scottbreenmsft/scripts/Intune/macOS/Software Updates/README.md

 Insert documentation here..

 ## Configuring Software Updates on macOS
-macOS allows the deployment of custom profiles.
+macOS allows the deployment of custom profiles to configure settings.
+Software Updates on macOS can be configured using custom profiles.
 The list of profiles and settings are available in the [Software Update - Apple Device Management Documentation](https://developer.apple.com/documentation/devicemanagement/softwareupdate).

+For information on creating a configuraiton profile, see [Configuring Multiple Devices Using Profiles](https://developer.apple.com/documentation/devicemanagement/configuring_multiple_devices_using_profiles).

-As an example, to configure adn force the following settings:
+As an example, to configure and force the following settings:
  - Automatically keep my Mac up-to-date
  - Check for updates
  - Download new updates when available